corinnt/dripseq-peaks/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ex) forward_DRIP_1.fq.gz, reverse_DRIP_1.fq.gz

 If different file names are preferred, this pattern can be changed in the `preprocess.sh` file in `trim_adaptors_across_reps`.

-3. Uncomment 3 line of /code/rloop-peaks.sh:
+3. Uncomment 3 line of /code/rloop-peaks.sh (adds /tools directory to system path variable - not needed for Oscar)

     export PATH=$PATH:~/<path>/<path>/drip-seq/tools